How to Make a Resin Pendant – The Easy Way

 Step 1: Get ready

-When you’re making a resin pendant, this is the equivalent of the warm-up.
+When you’re making a resin pendant, this is the equivalent of a warm-up.
 Put down a silicone mat or tape wax paper to your table.
 (Resin works like glue too.)
 You’ll also need to wear your gloves and craft in a well-ventilated area.

 Step 2: Prep the mold